Uchechukwu10/Bookshelf_API/backend/README.md

 ### POST /books

--General
+- General
-  -Creates a book using the values of title, author and rating from the passed json.
+  - Creates a book using the values of title, author and rating from the passed json.
 It returns a success message, the created book id, a list of all the books in the database after the creation and the total number of books.
-  -The list of books returned is still paginated and a page argument can be added to the request indicating the page to be displayed.
+  - The list of books returned is still paginated and a page argument can be added to the request indicating the page to be displayed.

--Sample request
+- Sample request
   Here is an example request:

   `curl -X POST -H "Content-Type: application/json" -d '{"title": "The Mad Men of Lagos", "author": "Uche Nwankwo", "rating": "4"}' http://localhost:5000/books?page=2`